DekoaRildin/DeckBoxGenerator/README.md

 - Trinket/Die box Add On (Requires Stackable Box/Lid)
 - Commander Slot in Lid Version (Requires Optimization)
 - Command Slot able to be moved to the other Sides (Requires Optimization)
+- Possible slot and clip for Lid in order to not need magnets?
 - Add ability to imprint images/logos

 ## How to Use